 Collingwood is one of the oldest neighbourhoods in Melbourne and is noted for its historic buildings, which include many 19th Century houses, shops, and factories.
 However, some of the trendiest restaurants and bars make their home here as well as art galleries.
 It is the city’s second-largest gay district and features several gay-oriented entertainment venues.
-There is a farmer’s market every second Saturday of the month where locals come to buy their fresh produce.
+There is a farmer’s market open on the 2nd Saturday of each month, where locals come to buy their fresh produce.
 The Collingwood Children’s Farm is a place where children can milk cows, feed chickens, and ride a pony.

-Prahran is one of the more upscale neighbourhoods and is Melbourne’s premier fashion shopping district.
+Prahran is one of the more upscale neighbourhoods and one of Melbourne’s premier fashion shopping district.
 Chapel Street is lined with high street chain stores and speciality boutiques.
 It is also a place to see professionals going about their daily life, heading to the boutiques, movie houses, nightclubs, and art galleries.
 Prahran is the place for fine dining, on your Australia vacation, and also designer stores.
 However, there is another side to Prahran.
-Greville Street is home to a number of vintage clothes and record stores.
-Every Sunday from noon to 5pm, the Greville Street Market offers arts, crafts, old clothes, and jewellery.
+Greville Street is home to a number of vintage clothing shops and record stores.
 For a beautiful array of the freshest local produce, try the Prahran Market.